 : Use a lively (but not overly so) tone of voiceLesson 2

 : Avoid using a monotonous toneLesson 3

 : Never raise your voice, except to emphasize a word.

 The telephone: Your only opportunity to make a good first impression.

 The telephone is often the first point of contact between the client and you.
 Therefore it's critical that

 you demonstrate a welcoming and considerate attitude...and that this contact be memorable!

-Should you wish to obtain more information on this customer service workshop do not hesitate
+Should you wish to obtain more information on this customer service workshop

 to contact us at: email@example.com